Board Greeter Responsibilities

 - Introduce yourself to new faces.

-- On Friday eves where a bar/t mitzvah is participating, place the covered challah on one of the shelves under the Torah reading table that is on the bema and place 3 kiddush cups filled with small amounts of wine on the side table that is by the bema.
+- For Friday night services where a bar/t mitzvah is participating, place the covered challah on one of the shelves under the Torah reading table that is on the bema and place 3 kiddush cups filled with small amounts of wine on the side table that is by the bema.
 (This is because the bar/t mitzvah will lead us in the kiddush from the bema.
-The small plastic cups of wine, juice and water for the congregation should still be set up and ready on the credenza in the oneg area for after the service).
+The small plastic cups of wine, juice and water for the congregation should still be set up and ready on the center table in the Social Hall for after the service).

 During the Service: